tompenzer/laravel-blog/provisioning/readme.md

 blog EC2 instance.

-You'll need to run the database migration upon creation of a new DB instance, to enable logging in an posting content.
+You'll need to run the database migration upon creation of a new DB instance, to enable logging in and posting content.
 You can SSH into your EC2 instance and run the migrations as such, assuming you've configured your ssh client to connect to ec2 domains using your private SSH key (otherwise it's `ssh -i ~/.ssh/id_rsa ec2-user@...`, substituting the path to the private SSH key you used for your AWS user account if different):
 ```